Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Results

-where $R_i$ (or $P_i$) denotes the number of retracted papers (or publications) in a particular entity $i$, respectively.
-The Relative Retraction Rate can be used to assess the severity of retractions across specific entities, such as topics, journals, and institutions, regardless of the scale of the retractions or the number of articles involved.
-Furthermore, annual $R^3$s for each entity can be calculated to facilitate longitudinal comparisons.
+where $P_i$ and $R_i$ denote the number of publications and retracted articles in entity $i$, respectively. $R^3$ provides an effective, scale-independent metric for assessing the severity of retractions across specific entities such as topics, journals, and institutions.
+Furthermore, annual $R^3$ values enable longitudinal comparisons, offering a comprehensive perspective on retraction trends over time.

-The $R^3$ for all meso-topics offers a broad perspective on the severity of retractions across various disciplines or meso topics, as shown in Figure \ref{fig:RI-meso} (B).
-The baseline reflects the overall level of retractions, corresponding to the global average retraction rate.
-If the $R^3$ is greater than 1, it indicates a higher severity of retractions in comparison to the overall baseline.
-Conversely, a value less than 1 suggests lower severity.
-Notably, H Comp Interact has faced the most severe retraction issue, with a peak $R^3$ of 74.32.
-This indicates that its retraction rate is 74 times higher than the global average of 11.04, equating to approximately 820 retracted papers per 10,000 publications.
-This suggests that the prevalence of retractions in this topic is quite high.
-Furthermore, the $R^3$s exceed 1 for the majority of topics within the discipline of EE \& Comp Sci.
-In the discipline of Clin \& Life Sci, around half of the topics also have $R^3$s greater than 1.
-In contrast, nearly all topics within the disciplines of Physics and Mathematics exhibit a $R^3$ of less than 1, indicating a lower prevalence of retractions in these topics.
+Figure \ref{fig:RI-meso}B illustrates the $R^3$ across various meso-topics.
+The baseline of $1$ represents the global average retraction rate.
+An $R^3>1$ indicates higher than average retraction severity, while an $R^3<1$ signifies lower than average severity.
+Notably, \textit{H Comp Interact} exhibits the highest retraction severity, with a peak $R^3$ value of $76.05$, meaning its retraction rate is $76$ times the global average of $11.82$, corresponding to approximately $898.9$ retracted articles per $10,000$ publications.
+Furthermore, most topics within \textit{EE \& Comp Sci} show $R^3$ values above 1, a pattern also seen in approximately half of the meso-topics in \textit{Clin \& Life Sci}.
+In contrast, nearly all meso-topics in \textit{Physics} and \textit{Mathematics} exhibit $R^3$ values below $1$.

-From a meso-topic perspective, retraction issues are particularly pronounced in the disciplines of of Clin \& Life Sci and EE \& Comp Sci.
-When examining retractions from a micro-topic perspective, besides micro-topics of Clin \& Life Sci and EE \& Comp Sci, many micro-topics exhibit retraction shares that exceed their publication shares (Fig. \ref{fig:RI-micro} (A)).
-For example, the micro-topic ``Layered Div Multiplex" in Earth Sciences represents only 0.004\% of the publication volume but accounts for 0.196\% of retractions, yielding a $R^3$ of approximately 55, which is significantly higher than the global average level.
-Moreover, in the meso-topics of Human-Computer Interaction, the micro-topic ``AI-Enh Learn" has a publication share of just 0.01\% yet contributes 4.48\% of the retractions, with a retraction rate over 310 times the global average.
+At the micro-topic level, disciplines beyond \textit{Clin \& Life Sci} and \textit{EE \& Comp Sci} also show retraction shares exceeding their publication proportions (Fig. \ref{fig:RI-meso}C).
+For example, in \textit{Earth Sciences}, \textit{Layered Div Multiplex} accounts for merely $0.004\%$ of publications but $0.185\%$ of retractions, resulting in an $R^3$ of approximately $51.71$.
+Similarly, \textit{AI-enhanced learning} (\textit{AI-Enh Learn}) in \textit{H Comp Interact} accounts for $0.01\%$ publications yet contributes $4.23\%$ of retractions, yielding a retraction rate over $296.73$ times the global average.